ubco-mds-2024/DATA_551_IMDB_Dashboard/README.md

 #  IMDB Movie Analysis Dashboard

 ## **Overview**
-The Movie Insights Dashboard is an interactive tool designed to help users explore movie trends and predict ratings based on key attributes.
-It is aimed at movie enthusiasts, reviewers, and analysts who want to analyze movie statistics, compare features, and estimate potential success before release.
+This Dash-powered web application provides interactive visualizations and predictive analytics for movie profitability using IMDB data.
+The dashboard allows users to explore key movie attributes, compare trends, and predict the profitability of a movie based on its genre, lead star, director, and budget.

 Using dataset: https://www.kaggle.com/datasets/raedaddala/top-500-600-movies-of-each-year-from-1960-to-2024

 **Heroku Link:** https://data551-dash-live-b51d7a902ddb.herokuapp.com/

-This Dash-powered web application provides interactive visualizations and predictive analytics for movie profitability using IMDB data.
-The dashboard allows users to explore key movie attributes, compare trends, and predict the profitability of a movie based on its genre, lead star, director, and budget.

 ##  Features